 Faraz joined Watsi on November 9th, 2014.
-Two years ago, Faraz joined the Universal Fund and became the 643rd member to automatically support a new Watsi patient every month.
-Since then, 2,318 more people have joined!
-Faraz's most recent donation traveled 8,800 miles to support Oun, a cook from Cambodia, to fund removal of a lipoma.
+Eight years ago, Faraz joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Faraz's most recent donation traveled 8,200 miles to support Besufikad, a 4-year-old boy from Ethiopia, to fund hypospadias corrective surgery.